siriusb-nox/PopGen_DARWIN_2024/A_readmapping.md

 Where `{Pair}` will be interpreted as the characters `1` or `2`.

 For read mapping, we will rely on the software `bwa`. `bwa` has three strategies to map reads: MEM, backtrack and bwa-sw.
 We will use the MEM strategy which is tailored for reads that are longer > 70 bp (i.e., reads produced from freshly sequenced samples).
-A mapping quality can also be set at `MinQuality:`.
+A mapping quality can also be set at `MinQuality`, which is here defined by in how many different positions a read can align in a genome.
+The higher the threshold, the more unique positions the read will map (i.e., reads won't be mapped in repeated positions).
+Here, we will use a threshold of 0 in order to avoid excluding the inverted repeats from the analysis.

 ```yaml
 # Settings for aligners supported by the pipeline